isomerpages/scamshield/pages/faq.md

 ### Do I need a Wi-Fi or data plan for the app to work?

-No, you don’t need Wi-Fi or data plan for the app to work.
-The app will run on the background to filter incoming calls and text messages.
+You don’t need Wi-Fi or a data plan for the app to detect scam messages.
+The app will run in the background to detect incoming text messages.

-However, without Wi-Fi or data plan, the app will be unable to send details of the scam messages and numbers for collation.
+However, without Wi-Fi or a data plan, the app will be unable to block scam calls, and will not be able to send details of reported scam messages and numbers for collation.

 ### Will the app be able to filter spam messages from WhatsApp?